aerial view of CPBS campus

 Home

-Cedar Point Times issue 6, April 2023
+Cedar Point Times issue 8, September/October 2023

 The University of Nebraska's Cedar Point Biological Station (CPBS) is a field research facility and experiential classroom.
 CPBS is located off campus in western Nebraska, near Lake McConaughy and the city of Ogallala.
 The station sits in the heart of the western high plains near the juncture of tall grass and short grass prairie, on the south edge of the Sandhills and the North Platte River valley.
 The success of the Cedar Point Experience draws on the wide variety of local habitats with an abundance and diversity of flora and fauna.